The previous Titan Asset Management funds have now moved. Learn more

 Market reaction

 Banks’ stocks globally suffered losses, at one point, wiping over $450bn in market cap in just two days, greater than the $312bn lost in the worst three days of the financial crisis.
-The MSCI World Banks Index fell over 12% in March, since recouping some of its losses while the US Regional Banks Index was worse hit, down over 30% from its highs earlier in the year.
+The index of global banking stocks fell over 12% in March, since recouping some of its losses while the US Regional Banks Index was worse hit, down over 30% from its highs earlier in the year.

 Bank stocks suffered losses throughout all regions.
 Aside from the US, banks had outperformed their respective benchmarks from the October market lows by some margin which we viewed to be indicative of stretched sentiment.
 Indices used: US: S&P 500 and S&P Banks Index, Europe: Stoxx 600 and Stoxx 600 Banks, UK: FTSE All-Share and FTSE All-Share Banks, Japan: Topix and Topix Banks